dobaksz/rsntp/README.md

 println!("Current time is: {}", local_time);
 ```

-And the same with the asynchronous API:
+And a function which uses the asynchronous API to obtain local time:

 ```rust
 use rsntp::AsyncSntpClient;